qawolf/qawolf/docs/docs/emulate_a_device.md

 npx qawolf create --device="iPad Mini" https://www.wikipedia.org searchTablet
 ```

 When the [Chromium](https://www.chromium.org/Home) browser opens, it will be emulating an [iPad Mini](https://www.apple.com/ipad-mini/).
-Watch the video below for an illustration:

-TODOADDVIDEO

 If we look at the test code (`.qawolf/tests/searchTablet.test.js` in our example), the beginning will look like this: